ascalco/aswebsite/content/projects/case_study_MeatNet.md

 #### (2) Refine and iterate

 Following the changes made after the previous phase, a series of usability evaluations were conducted.
-These exercises were undertaken by non-expert participants using the think-aloud protocol, which involves asking participants to voice their thoughts as they work through a series of pre-defined tasks.
+These exercises were undertaken by non-expert participants using the **think-aloud protocol, which involves asking participants to voice their thoughts as they work through a series of pre-defined tasks**.
 Their interactions with the interface were voice and video-recorded for analysis purposes.
 Next to the participant set the researcher to prompt and assist if necessary.
 A usability evaluation undertaken in this fashion tends to require 3-5 participants to identify the key problematic issues and difficulties with an interface, at which point changes are made, and then the process begins again with the new version of the interface and a different set of participants.
 Iterative usability evaluations are very effective at identifying and correcting interface usability problems.
 The experimental set-up is shown below.

 <img src="/projects/case_study_MeatNet_files/MeatNet_interface-Exp_setup.png" alt="Experimental set-up for usability evaluations" width="500px" height="350px"/>